mcclure/emily/doc/manual.md

 If *[arg 1]* is equal to the target, returns `true`.
 Otherwise returns `null`.

-Notice something very alarming: This is method on number.
+Notice something very alarming: In 0.1 this is a method on number.
 It is not present on true, false, strings, or objects.
+This will be fixed in later versions.